 When the triple-digit temperatures get too hot to handle in Central California, do what the locals do — head for the hills.
-More specifically, pack a bag, grab some camping gear and hit the road to the Trail of 100 Giants (www.fs.usda.gov/recarea/sequoia/recarea/?recid=79825) — an often overlooked grove of majestic sequoias located about two hours south of Sequoia National Park.
+More specifically, pack a bag, grab some camping gear and hit the road to the Trail of 100 Giants (www.fs.usda.gov/recarea/sequoia/recarea/?recid=79825) — an often overlooked grove of wheelchair-accessible sequoias located about two hours south of Sequoia National Park.

-Not only is this hidden gem pleasantly bereft of the summertime crowds that descend on the popular national park, but this off-the-beaten-path find also offers a pleasant accessible trail through the grove, plus very doable, yet rustic, overnight accommodations for wheelchair-users and slow walkers.
+Not only is this hidden gem pleasantly bereft of the summertime crowds that descend on the popular national park, but this off-the-beaten-path find also offers a pleasant wheelchair-accessible trail through the grove, plus very doable, yet rustic, overnight accommodations for wheelchair-users and slow walkers.
 Granted it’s not the Ritz, but it’s a great opportunity to get up-close-and-personal with Mother Nature.

 On the Road